 Certainly data challenges do exist.
-Gender and age data are readily available but what comes automatically in the case of gender and age is straightforward not for other diversitv dimensions.
-Significant challenges concern ethnicity European data in countries.
+Gender and age data are readily available but what comes automatically in the case of gender and age is straightforward for other diversity Significant challenges concern dimensions. ethnicity data in European countries.
 Disclosure of ethnic group data occurs in 64% of the organisations but only in relation to US & UK employees.
 Disability data is collected for internal purposes but not widely reported.
 No organisation has set targets.
-Disclosures in relation to metrics about sexual orientation. socio-economic status and religious composition of workforce are virtually nonexistent with just one organisation disclosing the LGBT+ proportion of their workforce.
+Disclosures in relation to metrics about sexual orientation. socio-economic status religious and composition of workforce are virtually nonexistent with just one organisation disclosing the LGBT+ proportion of their workforce.